currawong-project/libcw/README.md

 to as 'channelizing' the variable because the variable will then be represented by multiple physical variable records - one for each channel.
-This means that all variables will have their initial record, with the chIdx set to 'any', and then they may also have further variable records will for each explicit channel number.
+This means that all variables will have their initial record, with the chIdx set to 'any', and then they may also have further variable records for each explicit channel number.
 The complete list of channelized variable record is kept, in channel order, using the 'ch_link' links with the base of the list on the 'any' record.

-3. Apply the variable values defined in the instance 'args' record.
+3. Apply the variable values defined in a instance 'args' record.
+The 'args' record may have multiple sets of args.
+If the preset instance includes an 'argsLabel' value then this record is selected to be applied.
+If No 'argsLabel' is given then the record named 'default' is selected.
+If there is no record named 'default' then no record is applied.

-This application is treated similarly to the 'class' preset.
-If the variable value is presented in a list then the value is assigned to a specific channel if the channel already exists then the value is simply replaced, if the channel does not exist then the variable is 'channelized'.
+The application of the args record proceeds exactly the same as applying a 'class' preset.
+If the variable value is presented in a list then the value is assigned to a specific channel.
+If the channel already exists then the value is simply replaced.
+If the channel does not exist then the variable is 'channelized'.

 4. The varaibles listed in the 'in' list of the instance cfg. are connected to their source variables.